How to Cook a Small Fully Cooked Ham

 The biggest concern with pre-cooked or fully cooked hams is over cooking or drying them out.
 Here’s how to ensure that doesn’t happen to you.

 1. Cover: Whether using a lid or aluminum foil, cover the ham during cooking to keep moisture locked in.
-If you prefer to caramelize the glaze, remove the foil for the last 10-15 minutes of cooking and increase the heat.
+If you prefer to caramelize the glaze, remove the foil for the last 10 minutes of cooking and increase the heat.

 3. Baste the ham: Basting the ham with its own juices or a glaze will help keep it moist and add flavor.

-4. Cook at Low Temperature: A low temperature of 160°C (325°F) ensures you won’t dry out your ham.
-You can go to 180°C or 350°F if you want to speed things up – just don’t overcook and be sure to have moisture in the baking dish.
+4. Cook at Low Temperature: A low temperature of 325°F (160°C) ensures you won’t dry out your ham.

 half a fully cooked ham in a dish in oven with glaze

 My half ham with hot pepper jelly glaze being basted and then covered with foil again.
+Notice there is moisture in the dish.

 Storing Pre-Cooked Hams